virtual-disk-array/vda_doc/source/WorkWithKubernetes.rst

 * kubernetes cluster server ip: 192.168.1.30
 * vda cluster server ip: 192.168.1.31

+.. note:: In this guide, both the kubernetes clusters server and the vda cluster server are ubuntu20.04 systems.
+But you could deploy them to any linux x86_64 system.

 Deploy VDA
 ----------
 Login to the vda cluster server (192.168.1.31).